 APPROX 12 MILES

 The final section of the route crosses Exmoor’s remotest and wildest country: the Chains, source of the great River Exe.
-This second-longest stage crosses the boundary of the Royal Forest by the Hoaroak, then passes historic Hoar Oak Cottage, built on the site of a medieval farmstead.
-On re-entering Devon the final stretch enjoys wonderful views across the steep-sided wooded valley of the East Lyn River as it tumbles towards the sea at Lynmouth and the end of the walk.
+This second-longest stage crosses the boundary of the Royal Forest (and back into Devon) by the Hoaroak, then passes historic Hoar Oak Cottage, built on the site of a medieval farmstead.
+The final stretch enjoys wonderful views across the steep-sided wooded valley of the East Lyn River as it tumbles towards the sea at Lynmouth and the end of the walk.